KDUI/kdui/README.md

-# KDUI - Padding idea
+# KDUI - Padding idea (No longer to date, renaming branch to padding-margin)
 We upgraded padding from Bootstrap to another level!
 Now, you can set padding up to 128px!

 # Example